-At UNT's Center for Advanced Research and Technology (CART), we have developed one of the most advanced university research facilities in the nation for materials analysis — from the atomic to macro scales.
+At UNT's Materials Research Facility (MRF), we have developed one of the most advanced university research facilities in the nation for materials analysis — from the atomic to macro scales.
 The facility offers a suite of powerful analytical instruments used for true 3-D characterization and processing with an adjoining cleanroom so that materials can be synthesized, tested and controlled in close proximity.
 UNT is among an elite group of public institutions nationwide to offer these open access resources.

 Analyzing bio materials

 UNT's BioAnalytics Facility provides a diverse collection of services and equipment for industry, ranging from big pharma to small and commercial agriculture.
 The facility includes top-of-the-line mass spectrometers and the patented nanomanipulator, which connects to a high-powered microscope and is controlled with a joystick to allow scientists to identify and focus on a single cell.